Swimming is a life skill. Have fun. Be fit. Be safe.

 Once you have determined the level(s) you plan to register in, it is time to select the activity numbers for available programs at the pool(s) of your choice.

-Check out Swimming for All Ages for a complete listing of all available programs at each pool.
+Check out the Leisure Guide Swimming brochure for a complete listing of all available programs at each pool.

 Step 3: Using leisureonline to register